Kunz languages for numerical semigroups are context sensitive: Preliminaries, definitions and motivation

 In this context, we say that the empty word is the \emph{\(0\)-Kunz word} and we say that a Kunz word \(u = u_1\cdots u_{\ell}\) is a \emph{\(q\)-Kunz word} if \(\max\{u_1,\ldots,u_{\ell}\}=q\). \end{definition}

-The inequalities in the above definition will be referred to as Kunz conditions.
+The inequalities in the above definition will be referred to as \emph{Kunz conditions}.

-From the above discussion, we have that a numerical semigroup of depth \(q\) and multiplicity \(m\) corresponds, through \(\mathcal{W}\), to exactly one \(q\)-Kunz word and length \(m-1\).
+From the above discussion, we have that a numerical semigroup of depth \(q\) and multiplicity \(m\) corresponds, through \(\mathcal{W}\), to exactly one \(q\)-Kunz word of length \(m-1\).
 Notice that the \(0\)-Kunz word corresponds to \(\mathbb{N}\).

 It follows that the map \(\mathcal{W}\) is a bijection between the class of all numerical semigroups (respectively, numerical semigroups of depth \(q\)) and the class of all Kunz words (respectively, \(q\)-Kunz words).
 Thus \(\mathcal{W}\) provides a representation of numerical semigroups by words.